xchem/fragalysis-stack-kubernetes/services/README.md

 A series of 'systemd' services and launch scripts, used primarily for the execution of automated (Ansible) tasks (within a pre-configured Python virtual environment)

-You will need to adjust the service files to match your own environment (especially any `Environment`, `ExecStart`, `User`, and `WorkingDirectory` directives).
+You will probably need to adjust the service files to match your own environment (especially any `Environment`, `ExecStart`, and `WorkingDirectory` directives).

-## Running ansible from a venv as a service
+## Running ansible from a virtual environment as a service
 The assumption is that you have installed a virtual environment on the control machine.
-From the environment install the project requirements:-
+From the environment install the project services requirements, which may differ from the main project requirements:-

     pip install -r services-requirements.txt

-With this done you now simply need to run the Python from the virtual environment to pickup your required packages.
-Running ansible is a little more involved and so each service comes with a Python script to simplify things, which what the various `.service` files do.
+With this done you now simply need to run ansible using Python from the virtual environment.
+Running ansible is a little more involved and so each service comes with a Python script to simplify things, which is what the various `.service` files use.

 ## Installing services
-Edit the specific service file to match your needs and then install it.
-For example, you can install the the `check-applications` service with the following sequence of commands (assuming you're in the project root): -
+Firstly, edit the specific service file to match your needs and then install it.
+Then, as an example, you can install the the `check-applications` service with the following sequence of commands (assuming you're in the project root): -

     SERVICE=check-applications